ioos/bio_data_guide/datasets/TPWD_HARC_BagSeine/TPWD_HARC_BagSeine_OBISENV.md

 write.csv(mof, file = (paste0(event[1,]$datasetID, "_mof_", lubridate::today(),".csv")), fileEncoding = "UTF-8", row.names = F, na = "")
 ```

+### Cleaning up Event and Occurrence files

-Now that we have all of our files created we can clean up the event and occurrence files to remove the columns that are not following Darwin Core.
-We had to leave the extra bits in before because we needed them to create the mof file above.
+Now that we have all of our files created we can clean up the **Event** and **Occurrence** files to remove the columns that are not following Darwin Core.
+We had to leave the extra bits in before because we needed them to create the **emof** file above.

 ```r